ztstradl-web/ztstradl-web.github.io/docs/Appendix/index.md

 ---
-title: This is the index to a subfolder
+title: Appendix - Main Page
 ---

-Things to discuss
+The Appendix is where supporting information goes that is not in the main body.